Logarithmic motivic homotopy theory: Introduction

 \section{Introduction}

-The term ``motivic homotopy theory'' was coined around twenty years ago to denote a unified framework for using methods borrowed from algebraic topology to treat objects that traditionally existed in the realm of algebraic and arithmetic geometry \cite{MV}, \cite{zbMATH01194164}.
+The term "motivic homotopy theory" describes a unified framework for applying methods from algebraic topology to study objects traditionally associated with algebraic and arithmetic geometry, see \cite{MV}, \cite{zbMATH01194164}.
 An aspect that guided this construction is the idea that the affine line $\mathbb{A}^1$ plays the same role in algebraic geometry as the unit interval $[0, 1]$ in algebraic topology.

-The main purpose of this work is to change this perspective and develop a homotopy theory for algebraic varieties without imposing the axiom of $\mathbb{A}^1$-homotopy invariance.
-This is a follow-up of our previous work on the subject \cite{logDM}, where we developed a cycle-theoretic perspective through log correspondences over a field.
-In this paper, we construct analogues of the Morel-Voevodsky categories $\mathcal{H}(S)$ and $\mathcal{SH}(S)$, over a general base, and prove that many generalized cohomology theories of arithmetic interest (such as topological Hochschild homology $\THH$) can be represented in our setting, while being not representable in the original motivic framework.
+The main aim of this work is to shift the current perspective and develop a homotopy theory for algebraic varieties without relying on the axiom of $\mathbb{A}^1$-homotopy invariance.
+This research builds on the framework established in \cite{logDM}, where a cycle-theoretic approach is explored through log correspondences over a field.

+In this paper, we construct analogs of the Morel-Voevodsky categories $\mathcal{H}(S)$ and $\mathcal{SH}(S)$ over a general base.
+We demonstrate that many generalized cohomology theories of arithmetic significance, such as topological Hochschild homology ($\THH$), can be represented in our framework, although they cannot be represented within the original motivic context.

-We point out that this paper has a ``companion'' in the form of an expository article \cite{logDMcras}, where we motivate and summarize some basic results.
+Additionally, this paper advances the program outlined in \cite{logDMcras}, which serves to motivate and summarize several of the results presented here.